ChandraMathan/ILS/README.md

-# ILS: intelligent Learning System
+# ILS: Intelligent Learning System
 This project is intended to set foundation to enable algorithms to learn any system presented to it.
 Start with simple use case of algorithms to be able to navigate webpages given instruction in natural language.